2023–2025 Sundhnúkur eruptions: Grindavík and residents

-The town of Grindavík is currently mostly abandoned due to the volcanic activity and its inhabitants have been evacuated, although they have been permitted to return for short visits to remove personal effects and goods from their homes and businesses.
+The town of Grindavík is mostly abandoned due to the volcanic activity and its inhabitants have been evacuated, although they have been permitted to return for short visits to remove personal effects and goods from their homes and businesses.
 Additionally, homeowners are permitted to reside in their properties.
 This represents the first time that an entire community has been evacuated in Iceland since the eruption of Heimaey's Eldfell in 1973.
 The town was reopened to the public nearly a year after the disaster.
 Presently, it is difficult to predict when Grindavík will become habitable again; however, scientists anticipate that the current conditions could persist for months or even years.
 The current civil protection phase in the area is classified as "Alert Phase".

 At 23:20 UTC on 10 November 2023, the Department of Civil Protection and Emergency Management held an emergency briefing to announce a mandatory evacuation in Grindavík.
 Prior to this, reports indicated that residents had already relocated due to persistent tremors that disrupted sleep and raised concerns about potential consequences.
-During the evacuation, the Icelandic Red Cross accommodated approximately 1,700 displaced residents at three emergency centers located in Keflavík, Kópavogur, and Selfoss.
-Of these, about 140 individuals spent the night in these centers, while the majority found alternative accommodations independently.
+During the evacuation, the Icelandic Red Cross accommodated approximately 1,700 displaced residents at three emergency centres located in Keflavík, Kópavogur, and Selfoss.
+Of these, about 140 individuals spent the night in these centres, while the majority found alternative accommodations independently.
 All residents in the Grindavík area received an SMS message from 112, Iceland's emergency service, with the headline "EVACUATION".
 Notably, two individuals in the town inadvertently slept through the evacuation and were discovered by police the following morning.
-Evacuated residents from Grindavík have relocated to 24 different municipalities across Iceland, with most now residing in the neighboring town of Reykjanesbær.
+Evacuated residents from Grindavík have relocated to 24 different municipalities across Iceland, with most now residing in the neighbouring town of Reykjanesbær.